Gersondelacruzdeveloper/myBookOfRecipes/README.md

 **Footer**

 Each page has a fixed footer at the bottom.
-This provides GitHub link, LinkedIn link, and icon to go to contact page to message directly if desired.
-Furthermore, it has an Instruction icon when it clicks a modal show up and provide information and rules about the game, and to the right it contains the copyright at my name.
+This provides Facebook, Instagram, Twitter and Tik Tok links as well as a copyright with my game on it.

 #### Index.html (home)features
   -  Name of the game in a large decorative font, this is the first thing the player see when opening the game.